iainsmith/swift-evolution/proposals/NNNN-property-delegates.md

 There are a number of restrictions on the use of property delegates when defining a property:

-* A property with a delegate may not declared inside a protocol.
+* A property with a delegate may not be declared inside a protocol.
-* An instance property with a delegate may not declared inside an extension.
+* An instance property with a delegate may not be declared inside an extension.
 * An instance property may not be declared in an `enum`.
 * A property with a delegate that is declared within a class must be `final` and cannot override another property.